dotnet/docs-maui/docs/user-interface/handlers/create.md

 #### Custom positioning bar

-A custom positioning bar can be implemented by creating a class that derives from `Slider`, which contains `Duration` and `Position` properties of type `TimeSpan`:
+A custom positioning bar can be implemented by creating a class that derives from <xref:Microsoft.Maui.Controls.Slider>, which contains `Duration` and `Position` properties of type `TimeSpan`:

 ```csharp
 namespace VideoDemos.Controls